-Applicants are exempt from the TOEFL requirement if they:
+Applicants are exempt from having to demonstrate the Advanced Academic English Language Proficiency requirement if they:

 Reactivation.
 Applicants who do not enroll in graduate course work at UW-Whitewater within a calendar year of the beginning of the term for which they were admitted and students who have not enrolled in graduate course work within a calendar year are considered inactive.
 Inactive students and students who have completed their degree programs must update and reactivate their files by completing a reactivation form before they will be eligible to register for graduate courses.
 Forms are available at http://www.uww.edu/gradstudies/.

 Transfer of Credit.
 All course work, with the exception of up to nine units, must be completed at UW-Whitewater.
 Additional course work taken at other institutions may allow specific program requirements to be waived; however, no more than nine transfer units may be applied towards the unit requirements of a degree program.
 Some specific consortium arrangements between UW-Whitewater and other institutions may allow more than nine units to be completed at the participating institutions.